Christmas vacations: 15 of the best places for a festive visit | KRDO

 By CNN staff

-Anyplace can put up a few lights and call it a holiday celebration, but travelers who really adore Christmas want more.
+Anyplace can plug in a few lights and call it a holiday celebration, but travelers who really adore Christmas want more.

 In 2022, many places are returning to a livelier holiday season after two years of subdued or canceled festivities because of the Covid-19 pandemic.